 - Then annually there is a period of trying to locate owners, mailing due diligence letters to the last known address.
 It would be good to send these letters by certified mail or "return receipt requested," so you have a record of trying to contact the individual or company.

-- After this period in the year, you must submit a report to the state and a remittance of amounts due to owners who you were not able to contact.
+- After this period in the year, you must submit a report to the state and pay the amounts due to owners who you were not able to contact.